The big news in the monetary metals is that Warren Buffett—famed disliker of gold—sold bank stocks to buy gold mining shares.

 We are also looking through the banks to the liability side.
 Most people think of a bank’s liabilities as money.
 Banks borrow from everyone, to make loans.
 If those loans go bad, then that puts stress on the bank’s ability to repay.

 Now we see that Warren Buffett, who knows the finance business well, and who has invested in it for decades, is running away from it.
-And we expect many others are running too.
+And we expect many others to be running too.